Get Matched With Systems Analyst Programs

 All sorts of organizations need computer systems analysts. computer systems analysts could work for city, state, or federal government agencies, private corporations of all sizes, or scrappy non-profit organizations.
 One popular way to get into the field is through consulting.

-When you work for a consulting firm, your learning will kick into high gear.
-Computer systems analysts will need to analyze a new company's systems, arrive at one or more possible solutions, and make a presentation to upper management.
+One great option is to work for a consulting firm.
+In these organizations, computer systems analysts will analyze a new company's systems, arrive at one or more possible solutions, and make a presentation to upper management.
 If they approve your proposals, you will then need to oversee the rollout of new technology or upgrades.
 When you work as a consultant, you will probably do a lot of traveling since clients will want to see you on-site.

 This is also a profession that is adaptable to any number of lifestyles or needs.
-Computer systems analysts could work in a large skyscraper downtown or consult remotely for global corporations.
-Other computer systems analysts scale down and work on a much smaller scale to help small businesses and even individuals solve IT and business problems.
+These analysts could work in a large skyscraper downtown or consult remotely for global corporations.
+Others work on a much smaller scale to help small businesses and even individuals solve IT and business problems.
+Generally speaking, however, they usually work in office environments on a standard workday schedule.
+During special times, such as during a new tech roll-out, you might need to work overtime, or even log-in to the system remotely over the weekend.

 When you embark on a career as a systems analyst, you will likely see an open field ahead of you.
 The position's interdisciplinary nature is such that it can allow you to forge your own niche.
-You could push ahead into a more IT direction, business administration, or even communications.
+You could push ahead into IT, business administration, or even communications.
 Here are a few options for your future career path:

 Database Administrator: